 |Differences||Mini Tummy Tuck||Tummy Tuck|

-skin in the belly.
+Remove loose skin in the lower abdomen only

-|Anaesthesia:||General anesthesia or local with sedation
+General anesthesia or local with sedation

-The best candidates for a mini tummy tuck are patients with skin and excessive fatty tissue that is limited to the area below the belly button.Women who have a little pouch above their C-section scars are the ideal candidates.
+The best candidates for a mini tummy tuck are patients with excess skin and fatty tissue that is limited to the area below the belly button.Women who have a little pouch above their C-section scars are the ideal candidates.
 Patients may have a slim abdomen, but want it sculpted into a more attractive look.
 The patient should also have good muscle tone to the abdominal muscles and be in good health.

 You should also be in good health, as this is key for proper healing and recovery after your procedure.

 Many patients opt to have liposuction done at the same time as a mini tummy tuck, to address areas of stubborn fat that do not respond to diet and exercise.
 These may include love handles, fat pockets above the belly button and other areas.
 Liposuction is usually performed in conjunction with a mini tummy tuck to help contour the waist area and de-fat the upper and lower abdomen, flanks and pubic area, helping shape the entire midsection.
 Liposuction involves placing several small incisions, followed by fat extraction using a cannula.
 The procedure causes some bruising and swelling, along with mild discomfort at the incision sites.
 When combined with a mini tummy tuck, it is done immediately before the mini tummy tuck procedure to contour the problem areas in one operation.

 The SixSurgery team can discuss this procedure with you at the time of your consultation, and determine the best approach based on your goals and unique anatomy.